Agrover112/fliscopt/README.md

 ./run_tests.sh
 ```
 # Results

+## Experimental Results
+Results were compared by using the same seeds.
+The following table shows the results for the experiments.
+(Will be shortly added)

 ## Accessing results
 After running the experiments, the results are stored in the results directory.
 The results are stored in the following format in subdirectories:
 ```